The Great Indian Novel: The Eighteenth Book:- The Path to Salvation

 Priya Duryodhani, labelling the faltering government as the "Backward Front," begins to gain political strength again.
 As Zaleel Shah Jhoota is toppled in another Karnistani military coup, Priya Duryodhani runs rings around her prosecutors while being tried for subverting the constitution.

 Yudhishtir suffers another publicity blow when he attends a speech by a holy man who uses the word "Untouchables" instead of "Harijans."
 Ashwathaman criticises Yudhishtir and the party organisation awaits word from an ailing Drona that it is time for Yudhishtir to go.
 Yudhishtir dispatches Sahadev to tell Drona that Ashwathaman's plane has crashed.
 When asked Yudhishtir confirms that "Ashwathaman is dead" and Drona dies without throwing support to Yudhishtir's opponents in the People's Front.

 When Ved Vyas confronts Yudhishtir regarding his lie about Ashwathaman, Yudhishtir says that early that day he had caught a cockroach, named it Ashwathaman, and killed it; thus, his statement to Drona was not a lie.
 Ved Vyas refuses to accept Yudhishtir's explanation and abandons him.
 In any case, Yudhishtir's deception is ultimately pointless.
 The government falls and Priya Duryodhani is victorious in the next election.

 Ved Vyas sees a vision in which the Pandavas, Draupadi, and Krishna hike up a mountain.
 One by one they are killed, except for Yudhishtir, who reaches the top.
 When Kalaam, the god of time, offers to bear Yudhishtir to the court of history, Yudhishtir refuses to leave his faithful dog behind.
 The dog reveals himself to be Dharma, Yudhishtir's father, and the three board Kalaam's chariot together.
-In the court of history, Yudhishtir is stunned to find a place of honour given to Priya Duryodhani.
+In the court of history, Yudhishtir is stunned to find a place of honor given to Priya Duryodhani.

-Characters in The Great Indian Novel
+Characters

 Figures from history and characters from the Mahabharata can be directly correlated to characters in the book or to more general allegorical references.
 In many cases, characters are related to multiple real personages and vice versa:

-Literary significance
+Reception

 In 2020, The Independent's Emma Lee-Potter listed The Great Indian Novel as one of the 12 best Indian novels.